lcn2/pwned-pw-download/README.md

 ## TL;DR

 Download the pwned password database.
-Look up passwords or hash of passwords in your database.
+Look up passwords or hashes of passwords in your database.

-## What is Pwned?
+## What is pwned?

-A good definition of Pwned is found at:
+A good definition of pwned is found at:

     https://en.wikipedia.org/wiki/Leet#Owned_and_pwned

-Pwned is a slang form of owned: to appropriate or to conquer to gain ownership.
+pwned is a slang form of owned: to appropriate or to conquer to gain ownership.

-For information as to why a Pwned password should NOT be used, see:
+For information as to why a pwned password should NOT be used, see:

     https://haveibeenpwned.com/Passwords
     https://haveibeenpwned.com/FAQs